-In connection with the completion of this offering, we are effecting certain organizational transactions, which we refer to collectively as the "Transactions."
-See "Prospectus Summary - Reorganization Transactions" and "The Transactions" for a description of the Transactions and a diagram depicting our organizational structure after giving effect to the Transactions, including this offering.
+In connection with the completion of this offering, we will effect certain organizational transactions, which we refer to collectively as the "Transactions."
+See "The Transactions" for a description of the Transactions and a diagram depicting our organizational structure after giving effect to the Transactions, including this offering.